brianary/webcoder/emoji-analysis.md

 ### Simple emoji

+Characters with a colorful rendering by default, but can be monochromatic with variation selector 15.

+<details><summary>Simple emoji list</summary>

 | code point | char | text | emoji | name |
 |------------|:----:|:----:|:-----:|------|
 | U+231A | &#x231A; | &#x231A;&#xFE0E; | &#x231A;&#xFE0F; | WATCH |